Your morning

 What’s happening today?

-UK Parliament on recess
+UK Parliament in recess

 Lookahead to tomorrow

-UK Parliament on recess
+UK Parliament in recess

-Japan CPI inflation data
+Japan CPI inflation data (May)

 The Mighty Finale